 All the nations will be brought before him

-Christ will summon the people living and dead, saints and sinners from all nations of the earth in front of him for the last judgement.
+Christ will summon the people living and dead, saints and sinners from all nations of the earth before him for the Last Judgement.
 Since the gospel is preached to the Jews and the Gentiles, all are subject to the trial.
 That is based on the response to the gospel of Jesus (2 Cor 5:10) that the disciples preached in all the nations according to the instruction of Jesus (Mt 28:19).
 It can be for eternal reward or punishment.

 All the nations will be brought before him

 According to Paul, “the dead in Christ will rise first.
-Then we who are alive, who are left, will be caught up together with them in the clouds to meet the Lord in the air” (1 Thes 4:16-17).
+Then we who are alive, who are left, will be caught up together with them in the clouds to meet the Lord in the air” (1 Thess 4:16-17).
 Since the physical body that is corruptible cannot inherit heaven, at the sound of the trumpet, “the dead will be raised incorruptible, and we shall be changed.
 For that which is corruptible must clothe itself with incorruptibility, and that which is mortal must clothe itself with immortality” (1 Cor 15:52-53).
-Thus, the dead and the living will gather in front of Christ with supernatural bodies like that of the Risen Lord, different from the current physical bodies.
+Thus, the dead and the living will gather in front of Christ with supernatural bodies like that of the Risen Lord, which will be different from our current physical bodies.

 as a shepherd separates the sheep from the goats